erincatto/box2d/README.md

 - cmake --build . --config Release
 - cmake --install . (might need sudo)

+Installing also provides a pkg-config file, so `pkg-config --modversion box2d` reports the installed version and `pkg-config --cflags --libs box2d` gives the build flags.

 ## Building with zig

 Fetch and link Box2D from a Zig project: